SoFi Stadium: Major events

-NFL
+Super Bowl

 Super Bowl LVI

 SoFi Stadium hosted Super Bowl LVI on February 13, 2022, marking the first Super Bowl to be played in the Los Angeles area since Super Bowl XXVII in 1993.
 The stadium was originally awarded Super Bowl LV (2021) at an NFL owners' meeting in May 2016; in May 2017, because the stadium's opening was delayed to 2020, the NFL chose to re-award Super Bowl LV to Raymond James Stadium in Tampa (which was the remaining city in a pool of four used to determine the hosts of Super Bowl LIII through LV), and award LVI to Los Angeles instead.
 Because issues may need to be addressed in an inaugural season, the NFL does not allow a stadium to host the Super Bowl during its first season of operation.

 In 2022, SoFi Stadium became the first stadium to host a conference championship game and the Super Bowl in the same year.
-With the Rams winning the 2021 NFC Championship Game, they became only the second team to play a Super Bowl in their home stadium, although the Rams were the away team, since the AFC (Cincinnati Bengals) was the designated home team.
-With the Rams' victory in Super Bowl LVI, it also became the second stadium to see its main tenant win the Super Bowl.
+With the Rams winning the 2021 NFC Championship Game, they became only the second team behind the Tampa Bay Buccaneers to play a Super Bowl in their home stadium, although the Rams were the away team, since the AFC (Cincinnati Bengals) was the designated home team.
+Following the Rams' 23–20 victory against the Bengals, it also became the second stadium to see its main tenant win the Super Bowl after Raymond James Stadium.

+Super Bowl LXI

+SoFi Stadium will host Super Bowl LXI on February 14, 2027, its second Super Bowl.

 College football

 College Football Playoff National Championship

 On November 1, 2017, it was announced that the stadium would host the 2023 College Football Playoff National Championship.
 The Georgia Bulldogs, winners of the Peach Bowl and TCU Horned Frogs, winners of the Fiesta Bowl played on January 9, 2023.
-Georgia won 65-7, making it the largest margin of victory in any bowl game at the Football Bowl Subdivision (FBS) level.
+Georgia won 65–7, making it the largest margin of victory in a national championship game, and at the time, was the largest margin of victory any bowl game at the Football Bowl Subdivision (FBS) level, until Georgia surpassed that margin in the 2023 Orange Bowl.

 LA Bowl

-The Mountain West and Pac-12 conferences play a bowl game at SoFi Stadium known as the LA Bowl (officially known as the Jimmy Kimmel LA Bowl presented by Stifel).
+The Mountain West and Pac-12 conferences play a bowl game at SoFi Stadium known as the LA Bowl (officially known as the Art of Sport LA Bowl Hosted by Gronk).
 The conference tie-ins for the game moved from the Las Vegas Bowl.
 The inaugural edition of the game in 2021 featured Utah State defeating Oregon State 24–13.